Chicken Fajita Bowls

 • Avocados – Look for ripe avocados at the store or buy them a couple days before you plan to make the bowls.
 Ripe avocados are easy to mash, creamy, and work the best for making guacamole.

-• Rice – Jasmine or long grain white rice will cook the fastest, 15 minutes.
+• Rice – I like to use basmati rice or jasmine rice because they only take 15 minutes to cook.
 Brown rice can also be used, but plan on it taking about 45 minutes to cook.

 • Cherry tomatoes – Optional topping, but I love the sweetness they add.

-• Instead of or along with the guacamole, top the bowls with salsa, shredded lettuce, sour cream or plain Greek yogurt, cheese, or pickled jalapeños.
+• Toppings.
+Instead of or along with the guacamole, top the bowls with pico de gallo or salsa, shredded lettuce, sour cream or plain Greek yogurt, shredded cheese, or pickled jalapeños.

-• Substitute the chicken with shrimp or steak.
+• Protein swaps.
+Substitute the chicken with shrimp or steak.
 The marinade ingredients will remain the same.

 4.67 from 3 votes